Magenic/MAQS/docs/MAQS_7/Selenium/SeleniumConfig.md

 ## RemoteSeleniumCapsMaqs

 Remote Selenium capabilities are used when only when you use a REMOTE browser.
 These are key value pairs that get added to the remote web driver's desired capabilities.
+**These values are typically used when you are connecting to services such as Sauce Labs and BrowserStack.*

 ## Available methods
 Get the browser name: